Corny01/Homework1/README.md

 main function choose between rectangle and cuboid calculation </p>
 calculate_rectangle_area function retunrs the area of an rectangle.
 2 Inputs </p>
-calculate_cuboid function returns volume of the cuboid and surface area of the cuboid </p>
+calculate_cuboid function returns volume of the cuboid and surface area of the cuboid.
+3 Inputs </p>